MithrilJS/mithril.js/docs/mithril.md

 -	**Children children** (optional)

 	If this argument is a string, it will be rendered as a text node.
-To render a string as HTML, see [`m.trust`](mithril.trust)
+To render a string as HTML, see [`m.trust`](mithril.trust.md)

 	If it's a VirtualElement, it will be rendered as a DOM Element.

 	If it's a list, its contents will recursively be rendered as appropriate and appended as children of the element being created.

 	If it's a SubtreeDirective with the value "retain", it will retain the existing DOM tree in place, if any.
-See [subtree directives](mithril.render#subtree-directives) for more information.
+See [subtree directives.md](mithril.render.md#subtree-directives) for more information.

 -	**returns** VirtualElement

-	The returned VirtualElement is a Javascript data structure that represents the DOM element to be rendered by [`m.render`](mithril.render)
+	The returned VirtualElement is a Javascript data structure that represents the DOM element to be rendered by [`m.render`](mithril.render.md)